ase-compas/compas-auth-gw/doc/YAML_CONFIG.md

 ### YAML Configuration (Required)

-The application now requires a YAML configuration file.
-Set the `CONFIG_FILE` environment variable to point to your configuration:
+The application requires a YAML configuration file.
+You can either:
+- Set the `CONFIG_FILE` environment variable to point to your configuration file, or
+- Create a `config.yaml` file in the current directory (default fallback)

 1. **Copy an example configuration:**
    ```bash